springdoc/springdoc.github.io/src/main/resources/index.md

       <version>@springdoc.version@</version>
    </dependency>
 ```
+- If your are using spring-web, you combine the springdoc-openapi-kotlin module with springdoc-openapi-ui.
+- If your are using spring-webflux, you combine the springdoc-openapi-kotlin module  with springdoc-openapi-webflux-ui.

 ## Groovy support
 For a project that uses Groovy, you should add the following dependency, together with the springdoc-openapi-ui dependency: